Stewards and Enthusiasts

-- The popularity of this snow sport, the improvements in technology and emissions, local businesses that are partially dependent on the continuance of this sport, did not exist when the original, “proposed wilderness” decisions were made.
+- The popularity of this snow sport, the improvements in technology and emissions, local businesses that are partially dependent on the continuance of this sport, did not exist when early, “proposed wilderness” decisions were made.

-- It should be the responsibility of the U.S. Forest Service to reevaluate the new and actual growing public use of these lands and weigh decisions on the impact closure will have on the sport, the public affected and the local businesses and economy affected.
+- It should be the responsibility of the governing agencies to reevaluate the new and actual growing public use of these lands and weigh decisions on the impact closure will have on the sport, the public affected, the local businesses and the economy affected.

-- Many lands proposed for closure in the past years are some of the few areas in the United States that meet our sport requirements, complexity and challenge.
+- Many lands proposed for closure in the past years are some of the few areas left in the United States that this sport can thrive.

-- We see no animal impact in these deep snow regions AT ALL due to incredibly high snow packs where this sport takes place (12 to 20 feet + ).
+- There is no known animal impact in these deep snow regions due to incredibly high snowpacks where this sport takes place (12 to 20 feet+).

-- There is no proven negative impact to watershed, ground, or forests from snowmobile hill climb sporting do to the high depth of snow this region.
-We rarely go back the very next day and find any of our tracks.
+- There is no proven negative impact to watershed, ground, or forests from snowmobile hill climb sporting due to the high depth of snow in these regions.
+Often tacks blow away the same day.

 - Other snow users (skiers/snow showers, etc.) are not bothered in these regions by snowmobiles.
-We have never seen other use parties in those regions unless we brought them….which would mean they would piggy back on one of our sleds.
+These regions are too far away for other use unless brought in by snowmobiles.

 - Organized sledding clubs like Team Lochsa and Sled Patriots, (the biggest users of those lands during the high winter season) are stewards of the land, donating money and their time to agencies, (all seasons).
 We do backcountry road and trail clearance, facility restoration, forest clean-up, campground openings/ maintenance, search and rescue, firefighting, and other volunteer assistance as part of our “Giving Back” motto and commitment.
 We are environmentalists as much as any other group might claim.